apache/incubator-ponymail-site/source/markdown/index.md

-Apache Pony Mail (Incubating) is a web-based mail archive browser licensed under the Apache License v/2.0 and built to scale to millions of archived messages with hundreds of requests per second.
+Apache Pony Mail (Incubating) is a web-based mail archive browser built to scale to millions of archived messages with hundreds of requests per second.
+It allows you to browse, search, and interact with mailing lists including creating replies to mailing list threads.

-Pony Mail allows you to browse and interact with mailing lists using Mozilla Persona or OAuth2 (Google, GitHub, Facebook etc) for authentication.
+Apache Pony Mail uses Mozilla Persona or OAuth2 (Google, GitHub, Facebook etc) for authentication to allow viewing private lists, and uses ElasticSearch for storage and searching.
+Licensed under the Apache License 2.0 and undergoing Incubation at the Apache Software Foundation (ASF).

+### Sample Screenshot ###
 ![Ponies](images/demo.png)

+### Pony Mail includes rich visualizations ###

 ![Trends](images/demo_trends.png)

+### You can also run simple n-gram analyses of list content ###

 ![N-grams](images/demo_ngrams.png)

-See [https://lists.apache.org.org](https://lists.apache.org) for a demo.
+See [https://lists.apache.org.org](https://lists.apache.org) for a live demo;
+Pony Mail is currently running on the full mail archives of all Apache projects.

 Pony Mail works in both public, private and mixed-mode, allowing you to have one unified place for all your communication, both public and private.